akkadotnet/akka.net/docs/articles/actors/testing-actor-systems.md

 The `run` method must return the auto-pilot for the next message.
 There are multiple options here:
 You can return the `AutoPilot.NoAutoPilot` to stop the autopilot, or `AutoPilot.KeepRunning` to keep using the current `AutoPilot`.
 Obviously you can also chain a new `AutoPilot` instance to switch behaviors.

+###Caution about Timing Assertions
+The behavior of `Within` blocks when using test probes might be perceived as counter-intuitive: you need to remember that the nicely scoped deadline as described **above** is local to each probe.
+Hence, probes to not react to each other's deadlines or to the deadline set in an enclosing `TestKit` instance.